 where $\psi_{\mathbf{k} \nu}$ denotes scalar-relativistic spin-spiral eigenstates (without SOC), and $n_{\mathbf{k} \nu}$ is the occupation number of the eigenstate $\psi_{\mathbf{k} \nu}$.
 The total energies in Eq.~(\ref{dft1}) and Eq.~(\ref{dft2}) are then mapped to the last term of Eq.~(\ref{eq:energy_model}) in order to obtain exchange and DMI constants in arbitrary NN.

-Note that we have used an extended BZ beyond the first BZ in order to describe accurately the magnetic interactions in the complex geometrical structure of the interface (see the following subsection 2 for more details).
+Note that we have used an extended BZ beyond the first BZ in order to describe accurately the magnetic interactions in the complex geometrical structure of the interface (see the following Subsection 2 for more details).
 A cutoff parameter for FLAPW basis functions of $k_{\text{max}}$ = 4.1 a.u.$^{-1}$ was used in our calculations.
-We used a very dense mesh of $21 \times 21$ $\V{k}$-points to obtain well-converged total energies of flat spin-spiral states.
+We have converged the total energy of flat spin spiral states using a $21 \times 21$ $\V{k}$-points mesh in order to obtain an accuracy of 0.001 meV.